scijava/jgo/README.md

 ## Summary

-I got really, really fed up with the fact that there is no easy package manager for Java.
+I got really fed up with the fact that there is no easy package manager for Java.
 We have Maven, which is amazing, but no easy way to actually __launch code__ from the beautifully managed dependencies stored so lovingly into `~/.m2/repository`.

 So now I have jrun.
 A lovely tool, just for me!
 And maybe you too.